leojunji/Java_AVL_Tree/README.md

 5 -> 4 -> 3 -> 2 -> 1.

-If you add those numbers, in a Binary Search Tree(i.e.,**non** AVL-Tree), you will have the following representation:
+If you add those numbers, in a Binary Search Tree(BST), you will have the following representation:

 ![image](https://github.com/user-attachments/assets/2202d2c4-88cf-4492-97e6-d8ff0969bcae)